Sneha013084/PROJECT-1-Rest-countries-API/README.md

 ## **The challenge**
 My challenge was to integrate with the REST Countries API to pull country data and display it like in the designs.

-## Your users should be able to:
+## Users should be able to:

-See all countries from the API on the homepage
+          See all countries from the API on the homepage Search for a country using an input field(will add this shortly, knowledge block) Filter countries by region
-Search for a country using an input field(will add this shortly, knowledge block) Filter countries by region
+          Click on a country to see more detailed information on a separate page Click through to the border countries on the detail page(working on it) Toggle the color scheme between light and dark mode (optional)

-Click on a country to see more detailed information on a separate page Click through to the border countries on the detail page(working on it) Toggle the color scheme between light and dark mode (optional) My Process
+## **My Process**

-Built With:
+## Built With:

           Semantic HTML5

           CSS3 custom properties

           Flexbox and CSS Grid

           JavaScript

           REST Countries API

           Mobile-first responsive design

           Dark/Light Mode Toggle

 Screenshot of my project
 <img width="1920" height="1060" alt="image" src="https://github.com/user-attachments/assets/ec53939f-dacf-4910-bc59-1c60be4b6f22" />